Multiple Output Regression with Latent Noise

 In summary, our findings extend the existing literature on modeling structured noise in an important way by showing that structured noise can, and should, be taken advantage of when learning the interesting effects between the covariates and the target variables, and how this can be done.
 Code in R for the new method is available for download at \url{http://users.ics.aalto.fi/lgillber/latent-noise/}\footnote{Code will be made available when the paper is published.}.

-\acks{This work was financially supported by the Academy of Finland (grant number 251170 to the Finnish Centre of Excellence in Computational Inference Research COIN; grant number 259272 to PM; grant number 257654 to MP; grant number 140057 to SK).
+\acks{This work was financially supported by the Academy of Finland (the Finnish Centre of Excellence in Computational Inference Research COIN; grant numbers 259272 and 286607 to PM; grant number 257654 to MP; grant number 140057 to SK).

-NFBC1966 received financial support from the Academy of Finland (project grants 104781, 120315, 129269, 1114194, 24300796, Center of Excellence in Complex Disease Genetics and SALVE), University Hospital Oulu, Biocenter, University of Oulu, Finland (75617), NHLBI grant 5R01HL087679-02 through the STAMPEED program (1RL1MH083268-01), NIH/NIMH (5R01MH63706:02), ENGAGE project and grant agreement HEALTH-F4-2007-201413, EU FP7 EurHEALTHAgeing -277849 and the Medical Research Council, UK (G0500539, G0600705, G1002319, PrevMetSyn/SALVE). }
+NFBC1966 received financial support from the Academy of Finland (project grants 104781, 120315, 129269, 1114194, 24300796, Center of Excellence in Complex Disease Genetics and SALVE), University Hospital Oulu, Biocenter, University of Oulu, Finland (75617), NHLBI grant 5R01HL087679-02 through the STAMPEED program (1RL1MH083268-01), NIH/NIMH (5R01MH63706:02), ENGAGE project and grant agreement HEALTH-F4-2007-201413, EU FP7 EurHEALTHAgeing -277849 and the Medical Research Council, UK (G0500539, G0600705, G1002319, PrevMetSyn/SALVE).

 The development and applications of the quantitative serum NMR metabolomics platform are supported by the Academy of Finland, the Sigrid Juselius Foundation, Strategic Research Funding from the University of Oulu, the British Heart Foundation, the Wellcome Trust and the Medical Research Council, UK.

 Disclosure: AJK, PS and MAK are shareholders of Brainshake Ltd., a company offering NMR-based metabolite profiling. }